Bidding for properties

 We need to make sure that the information you tell us about your housing situation on your housing application is correct.
 This is called a verification or verifying your application.
 Incorrect information could lead to points being removed.
 To verify a housing application, we will need to see some identification or on some occasions visit you in your home.
 Visit for further information What is verification.

-Health & Housing assessments
+Health and housing assessments

 You can be awarded points if you have a medical condition and your current housing worsens that condition or makes it difficult to live in your home.
 You can tell us about your medical condition at the point you apply for housing or you can update your application.
 You will be sent a medical assessment form to complete and return the form to us as soon as possible; please do not send us prescriptions or hospital appointment letters.
 It is possible that you may not keep the medical points, so please do not update your application repeatedly, only if your condition significantly deteriorates.
 Please see Medical assessments.

-Local lettings plan
+Local lettings plans

 There are times where we may give priority to tenants or residents in a particular area.
 This is called a Local Lettings Plan.
 We usually apply a Local lettings Plan to Community Investment Programmes where we have had to regenerate an estate and build new homes.
 We will tell you when we advertise properties where a Local Lettings Plan applies.